sfdx-isv/sfdx-falcon-appx-demo-kit/README.md

 **Important Notes:**
 1. Click the "HTTPS" button
-    *  The ADK Setup Wizard does not support Git Remote URIs that use the SSH protocol
+    *  **IMPORTANT:** The ADK Setup Wizard does not support Git Remote URIs that use the SSH protocol, so you must copy the HTTPS version of your Git Remote URI
 2. The URL shown here is the Git Remote URI for your new repository
 3. Click the "copy to clipboard" button to automatically copy the Git Remote URI to your clipboard